decentraland/adr/content/ADR-318-audio-playback-position-reports.md

 ### Scene usage

-A scene that keeps its own song clock records the wall-clock time at which it processed each tick, then aligns on every report:
+A scene that keeps its own song clock records that clock against `EngineInfo.tickNumber` each frame, keeping a short history so a report's tick can be looked up after the fact, then aligns on every report:

 ```ts
 audioEventsSystem.registerAudioPlaybackEntity(drums, report => {